Nutrition and cancer

 During or after cancer treatment you could be more prone to infections and you’ll need to take care preparing, storing and cooking food.

 We give tips to help you with all these issues, as well as some simple healthy recipes you can make at home.

-We have included tips on ways to manage common eating problems, plus recipes to make at home.
 We cannot give advice about the best diet for you.
-You need to discuss this with your doctors, nurses and dietitians.
+You need to discuss this with health professionals such as doctors, nurses and dietitians.
 However, we hope this information will answer some of your questions and help you think about other questions to ask your treatment team or dietitian.